pikvm/pikvm/pages/Community_FAQ.md

 - For the CSI Bridge, ❗No:exclamation:. there is not enough bandwidth in the CSI bus for that much data.
 1080p50 will max out the bandwidth
 - For the USB capture devices: Technically yes, but they will downsample to something smaller to meet the usb2.0 bandwidth limitations, so the source may be 4k, but the stream will not.

-### Is Pi-KVM an OS?
+### Is Pi-KVM an OS or its own Distro?
-- ❗No:exclamation:, this is merely riding on top of an existing [Arch Linux ARM](https://archlinuxarm.org/).
+- Yes and No, Other than the some repacking and patches, its heavly based off an existing [Arch Linux ARM](https://archlinuxarm.org/).

+### Why are you using Arch Linux?
+- The developer was more familiar with Arch Linux so this was chosen as the base operating system.
+As a Linux distribution, it has more in common than not with other distributions.
+<br/><br/>
+As an appliance, users are not expected to interact with the host operating system often, if at all.
+There are some distribution-specific differences, by default networking is done using either systemd-networkd or netctl but NetworkManager can be used as a replacement if one prefers.

 ### Can I power the Pi via POE?
 - Yes!
 But you will still need to ensure you isolate the 5v connection between the Raspberry Pi and host PC to prevent backpower issues that can cause instability or damage to either the host PC or the Pi.

 ### Do I need a power splitter?
 Why do I need one?
-- Yes for RPi4, No for Zero@
+- Yes for RPi4, No for ZeroW
 - Yes, otherwise you could back power the pi and or the target
 - You can get a Y cable from amazon and mod one of the leads - Please see getting started guide
 - You can get a power splitter board from Tindi or PiShop (Links provided below)